-What is in-home care and CDC all about?
+What is in-home care and consumer-directed care (CDC) all about?

 The number of Australians aged 65 and over is expected to increase rapidly, from around 2.5 million in 2002 to 6.2 million in 2042.
 An ageing population, shorter hospital stays and a preference for ageing at home are fuelling the demand for in-home care services.

 On 27th February this year, the Australian Government launched major age care reforms moving services towards greater consumer choice and higher levels of service.
 The government's service principles are based on the concept of Consumer Directed Care (CDCs).
 This is putting clients in the driver's seat in making choices about the types of care and services that they wish to access as they age.The Government Home Care Packages are now provided on a Consumer Directed Care Basis that can be "directed" by clients to companies like Right at Home who deliver care in the home.
 Control of government CDC funding will flow directly to consumers and they will have absolute choice as to who delivers their care.
 This same open funding philosophy already applies to the NDIS.

 "In-home care" or "home care" is the provision of carers to provide in-home supportive care for older people and adults living with a disability to help them continue living independently.
 'Home' in this case could be the family home, an independent living retirement community, an assisted living community or a nursing home.

 Home care can also be provided to people recovering from accidents, illness or major surgery such as knee and hip replacements.
 This care is to help them transition from a hospital setting back to their homes.
 It is proven that people recover far more quickly at home than they do in a hospital environment and in-home care facilitates this.

 There are a number of financial reasons why staying at home is preferable and in-home care is an affordable option.